Research Projects & Participation

 Contact us: lundine.4@osu.edu OR amh11@case.edu

 The goal of this study is to assess history of brain injury and executive function dysregulation and develop an appropriate intervention component to pair with evidence-based smoking cessation for youth experiencing homelessness.
 Dr. Lundine is a co-principal investigator working with colleagues from the OSU College of Public Health (Dr. Julianna Nemeth and Dr. Min-Ae Song).
 This work is funded by an OSU Chronic Brain Injury Initiative Seed Grant.
-[Status: Study set-up]
+[Status: Data analysis]

 30 Years of Pediatric TBI Research: The State of the Field